IvanSakhman/frontend-dropdown/README.md

-# Insticator Front-End Code Challenge - Multi-Select Dropdown
+# Insticator FE Code Challenge - Multi-Select Dropdown

 Thanks for working on this coding challenge.<br />
 We appreciate you taking the time to showcase your skills.